Key Takeaways

 These are promises from other people or businesses to give money, usually through a written agreement that’s been signed.

-Account receivable is the money that customers have to pay the company for buying things on credit.
+Accounts receivable are the money that customers have to pay the company for buying things on credit.
 Though it’s the total amount, the money that is not expected to be paid is already deducted from the calculation.

 5. Prepaid Expenses